 The band’s 1990 demo was called Horror Infinity and was released in December.
 Lee Harrison was on drums, but was also responsible for the lyrics.
 Jon Rubin was guitar, Mark Van Erp was on bass and a Corpsegrinder was on vocals.
 House-mates Harrison and Van Erp had jammed in 1988, but then Harrison had drummed for Malevolent Creation and then Atheist - even playing one show with the band - before the latter band’s drummer had decided against leaving and retaking his position.
 Corpsegrinder had left a band with the same name in Maryland to travel south and be in Monstrosity.
 Prior to the demo, Monstrosity had played its first show as opener for Massacre.
 In late 1991, Relapse issued a 7” EP for the band with two of the demo songs.
 The group played show with Deicide, Hellwitch, Obituary and even opened for Malevolent Creation.
 Nuclear Blast, which Relapse distributed in North America, had picked up the band in March of 1991 a mere six months after formation.
 The debut album, Imperial Doom, was less doom and more death metal and appeared in the winter of 1992.
 It was a competent showing enriched by the above-named facilities.
 Cynic guitarist Jason Gobel guested on Imperial Doom and was available for touring.
 The band opened for Pestilence in the USA (alongside Death) and open for the Dutch band in Europe as well.
 While on tour the band shot a cheap video for the song Final Cremation.
 The band and label ended up disagreeing, something which was instrumental in band leader Harrison founding his own label, Conquest Music.
 The band claimed Nuclear Blast had failed to honour its agreement.
 When Van Erp was arrested on drugs charges and could not travel Cannibal Corpse guitarist Rob Barret was hired to play bass for the band in South America and Canada.
 Van Erp was on the lam.
 A Brazilian band called Imperial Doom would later appear on the scene.

 In 1994, the band issued a demo called Slaves And Masters before issuing its sophomore record on its own.
 Before that, the band had flown to Mexico City for headlining shows, as well as opening for Overkill in Mexico City.
 Album two was still issued by Nuclear Blast in Europe and Conquest in the USA.
 Nuclear Blast had finally promised to pay the band for Imperial Doom.
 The band was unsuccessfully negotiating with Pavement Music earlier.
 Just prior to signing Pavement dropped the recording budget in the contract.
 Scott Burns recorded it at Morrisound Studio.
 The band flew to Peru and played with Kranium and Mazo.
 Jason Morgan was on guitar and Kelly Conlon was on bass.
 Jason Avery was on vocals.
 Corpsegrinder had defected to Cannibal Corpse replacing Chris Barnes in 1996, but stayed on to record the album thus offering Monstrosity a lifeline.
 Corpsegrinder’s timing was unfortunate as he left four days before recording of the new album.
 Van Erp would also be bummed and thus left the band.
 Monstrosity would now be two people and Harrison - the other member was Morgan - would term Cannibal Corpse, “the CC rock stars.”
 The band had sent a legal notice regarding its (former) singer to Cannibal Corpse’s label, Metal Blade.
+Having joined Cannibal Corpse, Corpsegrinder still honoured a Monstrosity commitment to play a show in Montreal despite being in the midst of recording Vile.
+The band drove up to Montreal with its (former) singer despite even having a van accident.
 Millennium initially had a cover by Canadian artist SV Bell, which was rejected by the group.
 It was also partly re-recorded.
 Later, guitarist Pat O’Brien would do the same and head to Cannibal Corpse.
 The group toured with Vader and Broken Hope.
 For Avery’s arrival Harrison was quick to point out he had buy-in from the rest of Eulogy in order to avoid comparisons to Corpsegrinder’s manner of defection.
 Earlier Harrison had contributed lyrics for Suffocation’s Pierced From Within album, but Roadrunner or the band had only given him album credit as “Harrison.”
 Later on Harrison’s Conquest Music would release records by Vader and Darkside.

 The line-up persisted for In Dark Purity, which was issued by Conquest/Olympic Recordings.
 European distribution was handled by Metal Age.
 This record was self-produced at Morrisound Recording in Tampa, Florida.
 Tony Norman contributed guitar as well.
 The Japanese version of this record featured a cover version of Bathory’s Total Destruction.
 The band headed toured the USA in 1999 with Dimmu Borgir, Samael and Epoch Of Unlight.
 The band further shattered to pieces at this point.
 Only Lee Harrison was left standing by the time the Enslaving The Masses compilation disc was self-released in 2001.
 During the summer of 2001 Monstrosity headlined the Bloodletting North America Pt.
 2 tour over Deeds Of Flesh and Pyaemia with Odious Sanction and Sabbatic Feast skipping certain dates.
 The band next played with Dying Fetus, Vader, Krisiun and Houwitser for the Intervalle Bizarre European tour during autumn of the same year.
 The band toured Brazil in 2002.
 A limited batch of records was released the year after commemorating this trip.
 The live album featured Monstrosity’s cover of Slayer’s Raining Blood, which along with Angel Of Death by Slayer had become a live staple for the Floridians by now.
 Sam Molina was on guitar and partially on vocals for Rise To Power.
 Jason Avery was on vocals in 2003.
 Mike Poggione was on bass.
 The band had mastered the record at Morrisound, but recorded it at Audio Hammer Studio in Sanford, Florida.
 The group played at a Bogota, Colombia festival to thousands of people.
 In contrast, a European tour with Dark Disciple was soon aborted mid-term due to weak attendance.
 Prior to the next record the death metal band toured with Marduk.
 It would be four years before another record would be issued.
 Mike Hrubovcak was signing Spiritual Apocalypse.
 Mark English was on guitar.
 This record was licensed to Metal Blade for Europe.
 The group toured the USA in July of 2009.
 The proposed US tour featuring Monstrosity and Thornafire lost the latter act.
 Apparently, the Chileans were unable to obtain a US working visa.
 The 2012 Live Apocalypse DVD featured footage from the latest studio record and live footage from the Brutal Assault Festival in Czech Republic.
 Monstrosity was booked for the Hellfest on June 22, 2013 in France.
 The band was working on a new record in 2013.
 Kelly Conlon was back on bass.
 Harrison was also in Terrorizer albeit on guitar.
 Sam Molina was also in Terrorizer.